(Original article appeared in the "2600 Connection" newsletter, 2001)

 longer valid).
 Not everyone who ordered his solution received it (most notably, Russ Perry Jr.).
 One of those who did,

 Anthony Sandridge, was kind enough to send copies.
-It includes 6 pages of maps and notes for Earthworld, and a
+It includes 6 pages of maps and notes for solving Earthworld, and a

 † In the April 1985 issue of Electronic Games, he wrote a letter urging people to contact Atari and pressure them to complete the contest.
 As it turns out, he was the person who sued Atari when they cancelled the contest.